k-lazarev/k-lazarev.github.io/_posts/2020-08-25-htb-bashed.md

 f.write("testing 123!")
 f.close
 ```
-Looks like `test.txt` was modified *before* I spawned the vulnerable box, which is odd.
-On closer inspection I notice that the file is getting modified every minute.
+Looks like `test.txt` was modified recently, but *before* I spawned the vulnerable box, which is odd.
+On closer inspection I notice that the time zone on Bashed is different from mine, and `test.txt` is getting modified every minute.
 Likely, there's a scheduled job which runs `test.py` as `root`.
 In the next step I replace `test.py` contents with my reverse shell:

 ```
 import socket,subprocess,os